ezrealenoch/OGhidra/README.md

 - **Context Management**: Maintains conversation context for multi-step analyses
 - **Interactive Mode**: Command-line interface for interactive sessions
 - **Health Checks**: Verify connectivity to Ollama and GhidraMCP services
-- **Specialized Summarization Model**: Use a separate model optimized for generating comprehensive reports
 - **Model Switching**: Use different models for different phases of the agentic loop
-- **Agentic Capabilities**: Multi-step reasoning with planning, execution, review, and learning phases
+- **Agentic Capabilities**: Multi-step reasoning with planning, execution, and analysis phases

 ## Requirements